i5i/listapp/README.md

 # listapp
 Java/Spring organization listing app with AngularJs frontend

-Simple CRUD application with an in memory databae for testing Spring Boot and AngularJS capabilities
+Simple CRUD application with an in memory database for testing Spring Boot and AngularJS capabilities

-launch via console with the command: mvn spring-boot:run
+launch via console with the command:

+mvn spring-boot:run

 default login: